Sideroads

 Trip Sync

 If you have purchased Sideroads Premium, you can sync your trips to cloud storage.
 This provides a convenient backup mechanism, and it also allows you to easily sync trips between your devices.
+This feature essentially automates exporting and importing trips between devices.

 In order to use Trip Sync, you will need to sign into a cloud storage provider: currently Microsoft OneDrive is supported.
 To sync between Windows and Android devices, you will need to purchase Sideroads Premium in both the Microsoft Store and the Google Play Store.
 Once you have Premium on all relevant devices, simply sign in using the same Microsoft account and you will be able to sync your trips.